Maternal Grandparents – William James Walker and Lydia Fanny Walker (nee. Stoker)

 As both my paternal grandfather Henry Littlewood and his wife Annie had died before I was born in 1932, I knew very little about them.
 I never remember seeing a photograph of either of them in our house.
 They were virtually never referred to by my parents and seemed to have left little impact on the Littlewood family as it was in the Thirties.

-However, in those days the average person did not usually have the keen interest in the past and family histories as has been the case in recent years.
-It was not usual to take a great interest in one’s past family history – in fact, some people were keen to move on and not keen to remember too much of their family’s past such was the obsession with “social class” and “good breeding” in the Thirties!
-My mother told me that the small select kindergarten that my brother Douglas attended in North Leeds in the Twenties would not have accepted him as a pupil if his only parent had been a hairdresser like herself, but accepted him as his father was the manager of an insurance company – the Century and Friend’s Provident.
+However, in those days in the Thirties, the average person did not usually have the keen interest in the past and family histories as has been the case in recent years.
+It was not usual to take a great interest in one’s past family history – in fact, some people were keen to move on and not keen to remember too much of their family’s past, such was the obsession with “social class” and “good breeding” in the Thirties!
+My mother told me that the small select kindergarten school that my brother Douglas attended in North Leeds in the Twenties would not have accepted him as a pupil if his only parent had been a hairdresser like herself, but they accepted him as his father was the manager of an insurance company in Leeds – the Century and Friend’s Provident.
 I’m ashamed to say that when was asked about my parents in the Thirties, I always said first that my father was manager of an insurance company, not that mother was a hairdresser – albeit a very successful one in central Leeds and earning considerably more than my father!
-Undoubtedly social class was very import in the Thirties.
+Undoubtedly, social class was very import in the Thirties.

 Douglas Littlewood (1916-2007), my brother was 16 years my senior, and he did remember our paternal grandparents Henry and Annie Littlewood.
-He said that Grandpa Henry Littlewood was a very quiet person he remembers as sitting in a chair on his porch at 11, Rawnsley Street, Leeds.
-Douglas recalls that he “never seemed to say very much”.
-However, Henry was obviously a steady worker and was awarded the Imperial Service Medal in 1917 “in recognition of your meritorious service in the Post Service” as a telegraphist.
+He said that Grandpa Henry Littlewood was a very quiet person whom he remembers as sitting in a chair on his porch at 11, Rawnsley Street, Leeds.
+Douglas recalls that Henry “never seemed to say very much”.
+However, he was obviously a steady worker and was awarded the Imperial Service Medal in 1917 “in recognition of your meritorious service in the Post Service” as a telegraphist.

 The Imperial Service Order was established by King Edward VII in August 1902.
 Non-managerial civil servants who completed 25 years service were eligible for the Imperial Service Medal (ISM) upon their retirement.
 The award of the ISM was recorded on employees’ pension records.
-The medal (photo) is described as a silver circular medal bearing the effigy of the reigning monarch on one side, and the motif of a naked man resting after work with the legend ‘For Faithful Service’ on the other side.
+The medal is described as ‘a silver circular medal bearing the effigy of the reigning monarch on one side, and the motif of a naked man resting after work with the legend ‘For Faithful Service’ on the other side”.
 The ribbon or bow pattern is the same as the Imperial Service Order – I don’t think there was any financial reward with the medal!

-Henry Littlewood died in 1927 aged 69 years after which his wife, Annie, came to live with my parents Jack and Lil at Hollycroft, their relatively new impressive home in Adel on the outskirts of Leeds, which they had built in the late Twenties.
+Henry Littlewood died in 1927 aged 69 years after which his wife, Annie, came to live with my parents Jack and Lil at Hollycroft in their relatively new impressive home in Adel on the outskirts of Leeds, which they had built in the late Twenties.
 My brother Douglas recalled Grandma Annie had the middle of the three front bedrooms at Hollycroft, until she died in 1931 – the year before I was born.
-My parents had recently moved (some time before 1927) to Adel from their first home in Escort Avenue, Leeds to Hollycroft in Adel which, in the late Twenties, was on the very outskirts of Leeds, virtually in the country.
-Apparently the new house had to wait for the installation of running water and drainage for some time after the family moved in.
+My parents had recently moved (some time before 1927) to Adel from their first home in Escort Avenue, Leeds to Hollycroft on The Drive in Adel which, in the late Twenties, was on the very outskirts of Leeds, virtually in the country.
+Apparently, the new house had to wait for the installation of running water and drainage for some time after the family moved in.
 I do remember there was a fresh water spring beside the road near the end of our garden from which it was said the family obtained water until connected to the mains supply; however, this was well before I was born in 1932.